Overview

 Shining City of the Moon God

-Documentation of "Shining City of the Moon God", performed by Byakko-sha alongside a grand musical ensemble for Kumano Spark (Kumano International Art Festival) for which Byakko-sha's founder, Osuka Isamu, served as artistic director.
+Documentation of "Shining City of the Moon God", performed by Byakko-sha alongside a grand musical ensemble for Kumano Spark (Kumano International Art Festival) for which Byakko-sha's founder, Isamu Osuka, served as artistic director.
 Produced exclusively for the festival, this work was directed by Osuka.
 During the festival, whose theme was "integration with nature", a temporary 130-meter bridge was constructed to Bentenjima [Benten Island] in Nachi Bay (Wakayama Prefecture), creating an open-air theatre on the sea with the island's large rocks serving as a backdrop.

 The Kumano International Art Festival was held as part of the World Resort Expo.

--Kumano Spark: Kumano International Art Festival- Performer(s)
+-Kumano Spark: Kumano International Art Festival

 - Byakko-sha